Kiran947/PlayFab-vanguard-outrider/README.md

+# PlayFab provides:

+## Player Authentication:
+PlayFab provides a secure and scalable player authentication system that allows players to create accounts, sign in, and manage their profiles across multiple platforms and devices.

+## Player Data Management:
+PlayFab offers a flexible and robust player data management system that allows game developers to store and manage player data, such as player inventories, game progress, and achievements.

+## Matchmaking:
+PlayFab provides a matchmaking service that enables game developers to create and manage custom matchmaking rules and algorithms to help players find opponents and teammates quickly and easily.

+## LiveOps Tools:
+PlayFab offers a suite of LiveOps tools, such as push notifications, in-game messaging, and virtual economy management, that enable game developers to engage and monetize players in real-time.

+## Analytics:
+PlayFab provides powerful analytics tools that help game developers track and measure player behavior, engagement, and revenue, so that they can optimize their games and make data-driven decisions.

+## Multiplayer Servers:
+PlayFab offers a scalable and reliable multiplayer server infrastructure that allows game developers to build and deploy custom multiplayer games quickly and easily.

+## Content Management:
+PlayFab provides a content management system that enables game developers to manage and deploy game content, such as game assets, levels, and quests, across multiple platforms and devices.

+## Your game's title ID:
+    96D0A

+## First time
+To play the game, you must upload game data.
+This will make your title ready to play. click Upload Data

+## Enter Security Key:
+    51UA1YDB34BHYBFHEPTBUKBTESJGUBXS1P1OAO9J4HE4PZJF13

 # Vanguard Outrider

 A clicker simplification of a looter shooter similar to Destiny, Warframe, or The Division.
 Designed to be used to populate an empty [Azure PlayFab title](https://playfab.com) and experiment with LiveOps techniques.